28 – 29 October 2021

 PD Dr. phil. nat.
 Ursula Amstutz (UA), Universitätsinstitut für klinische Chemie, Inselspital, Universität Bern

 Dr. med.
 Giovanna Brandi (GB), Institut für Intensivmedizin, Universitätsspital Zürich

 PD Dr. med.
 Martin Schläpfer (MS), Institut für Anästhesiologie, Universitätsspital Zürich

 Prof. Dr. pharm.
-Ursula von Mandach (UvM), PhD, Professor of obstetrical pharmacotherapy University of Zürich, Lecturer University of Basel, Senior Consultant Department of Obstetrics USZ, Founder and President of the Swiss Association of Perinatal Pharmacology, SAPP
+Ursula von Mandach (UvM), PhD, Professor of obstetrical pharmacotherapy University of Zürich, Lecturer University of Basel, Senior Consultant Department of Obstetrics USZ, Founder and President of the Swiss Academy of Perinatal Pharmacology, SAPP

 Registration form and Deadline